DavidSchledewitz/Awesome_Cosmics/1_DataAcquisition/README.md

 ### Runcontrol

-If the data acquisition is started, we want to make sure that now issues accur, which could lead to bad data or no data at all!
+If the data acquisition is started, we want to make sure that no issues occur, which could lead to bad data or no data at all!

 After going back to the home directory by executing `cd`, type